Of San Diego

 In 1989, Mary’s efforts led to the development of what is now the Parkinson’s Association, a 501(c)(3) nonprofit organization.

-Optimize quality of life for people affected by Parkinson’s disease with programs and services that enhance Mind, Movement and Morale
+Our mission is to optimize the quality of life for San Diego County residents, who have or are impacted by Parkinson’s disease by making available programs and services that enhance Mind, Movement and Morale.

 Continue to be the leading Parkinson’s resource in San Diego county, setting a standard for education, support groups, information and referral, evidence based exercise programs, community events, social opportunities, compassion and encouragement